siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/base.rst

 calculation, with support for most of the available options (limited only by corresponding support in the parser plugin).
-In addition, the workchain is able to restart a calculation in case of failure (lack of electronic-structure or relaxation convergence, termination due to walltime restrictions, etc).
+In addition, the workchain is able to restart a calculation in case of failure (lack of electronic-structure or geometry relaxation convergence, termination due to walltime restrictions, etc).